anthonyrisinger/cga/8/cga+11.md

 $$T(\mathbf{a}) = \frac{\epsilon_0}{2}(F\mathbf{a}F)$$

 This operation takes a vector $\mathbf{a}$ and returns a vector encoding energy flux in that direction.
 Energy density is $T(\mathbf{e}_0)$ where $\mathbf{e}_0$ is the time direction.

-**Reality Check: Electromagnetic Computations**

-While the unified bivector $F = \mathbf{E} + I\mathbf{B}$ captures electromagnetic structure compactly, production electromagnetic solvers continue using separate E and B fields for concrete reasons:

-- Boundary value problems often separate naturally into E and B components
-- Numerical methods are highly optimized for the vector form
-- Engineering intuition is built on the four-equation structure
-- Measurement devices typically detect E or B separately, not F

-The geometric formulation excels when exploring theoretical structure, deriving transformation laws, or seeking coordinate-free expressions.
-The traditional form excels for practical engineering and numerical computation.
-Neither is universally superior—they serve complementary roles.

 #### The Computational Reality of Field Representations